Funny thing happened the other week:

 When Spencer and I jumped onto our call, I didn't really even know what his business was.

 He explained that he runs a software platform called Podia for creating and selling digital product and online courses.

 To date I've been using two platforms to sell my products, Teachable (for online courses) and DPD (for digital downloads).

 I've also spent a TON of time evaluating online shopping carts for Simple Programmer, and I've never been happy with any of them.

-The first thing that jumped out to me is that you can use Coach for both full-blown, multi-week courses like the Email Copywriting Workshop I ran last fall, and simpler “digital download” products like my Six-Figure Email Courses product.
+The first thing that jumped out to me is that you can use Podia for both full-blown, multi-week courses like the Email Copywriting Workshop I ran last fall, and simpler “digital download” products like my Six-Figure Email Courses product.

 That would allow me to ditch both Teachable and DPD and just have all of my products under one roof, so to speak.

 My customers could access the latest version of their with one login.

 And there are no transaction fees or file size limits…